ontio/cross-chain/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md

 Use the transaction construction [tool](https://github.com/ontio/cross-chain/blob/master/btc/cross-chain_transaction_construction_tool_user_manual.md) to create and send the cross chain transaction.
 After the transaction is sent and confirmed on the Bitcoin network, the updated OBTC (mapped BTC) balance will be displayed in the Cyano wallet.

 You can now proceed to use these cross chain BTC tokens to carry out transaction on the Ontology chain.
-Since Ontology supports smart contract and offers very quick transaction times, it is perfcetly suited to carry out complex and frequent BTC related transactions.
+Since Ontology supports smart contract and offers very quick transaction times, it is perfectly suited to carry out complex and frequent BTC related transactions.
 You can also, at any point of time, choose to transfer the BTC back to the Bitcoin network.

 <div align=center><img width="300" height="400" src="./pic/cyano-btcx.png"/></div>